7 Reasons Why You Need a Raised Garden Bed (And How to Build One!)

 - 1/4-inch magnetic hex screwdriver or drill bit

-7. Place the raised bed where desired.
+Place the raised bed where desired.
 From the inside, secure each of the four 1-foot slats at the midpoint to increase the stability of the metal.
 Once in place, firmly press the legs slightly into the ground.
 You may need to loosen the soil if the ground is hard.
-Fill the bed with soil (we suggest a mixture of equal parts topsoil and compost) and plant with plants.
+Fill the bed with soil (we suggest a mixture of equal parts topsoil and compost) and plant desired vegetables and flowers.